decafcode/nsql/INTERNALS.md

 7. Open your Git checkout in Visual Studio Code and accept all of the workspace extension recommendations.

+This project currently uses version 12.17.0 of the Node.js SDK for Visual Studio Code's C/C++ code completion.
+This is the earliest version of NodeJS' 12.x series releases that supports an `NAPI_VERSION` of 6 or greater, which we require for bigint support.
+Earlier versions of the 12.x series support the BigInt entry points in their current form, however this API had not yet been declared stable in those releases.

-This project currently uses version 12.13.1 of the Node.js SDK for Visual Studio Code's C/C++ code completion. `node-gyp-build` will download and compile against the SDK version that corresponds to your local machine's global Node.js installation (or your currently-selected environment in `nvm`, if applicable).
+`node-gyp-build` will download and compile against the SDK version that corresponds to your local machine's global Node.js installation (or your currently-selected environment in `nvm`, if applicable).
 This is a little unfortunate from a build predictability standpoint, but N-API aims to maintain forward binary compatibility with all future releases of Node.js, so the exact SDK version is less important than it is for extensions that use the traditional Node.js C++ extension API.

-That being said, we do currently rely on un-stabilized entry points in N-API, specifically BigInt support.
-Hopefully these interfaces will soon be declared stable in their current state.

 The NSQL repository includes configuration for Visual Studio Code to integrate with our preferred source code formatting tools and their default formatting